Biomass Energy and Biogas in Australia

 When biomass is turned into biogas, it also creates digestate - the leftover material after the organic matter is broken down.
-Digestate is incredibly nutritious, and can be used as fertilizer for farming.
+Digestate is incredibly nutritious and can be used as fertilizer for farming.

 What is biogas?

-Biogas is the mixture of methane and carbon dioxide, as well as hydrogen sulfide, moisture, and siloxanes that is formed when organic matter is broken down in the absence of oxygen.
+Biogas is the mixture of methane and carbon dioxide, as well as hydrogen sulfide, moisture, and siloxanes that are formed when organic matter is broken down in the absence of oxygen.
 There are many different ways to produce unpurified biogas but before it can be used for residential or industrial purposes it first needs to be purified.

 What is bioenergy?

 Bioenergy (or biomass energy) is the energy generated from living or once-living organisms.
 A simple way to think about bioenergy is burning wood (biomass) to create heat (bioenergy).
-On a big-scale, biomass energy can either be burned, like the wood in a campfire, to create heat, or converted into electricity for residential and commercial use.
+On a big scale, biomass energy can either be burned, like the wood in a campfire, to create heat or converted into electricity for residential and commercial use.

 The production of bioenergy from biomass to biogas

-Biogas, while not as widely known as other energy alternatives, has huge potential thanks to its high energetic potential and low greenhouse gas emissions.
+Biogas, while not as widely known as other energy alternatives, has huge potential thanks to its high energy potential and low greenhouse gas emissions.
 It can be used for a number of applications and, since it can be produced using organic waste that would otherwise pollute water and landfills, can reduce the amount of garbage that ends up in landfills and sources of water.

 How is biogas made?

-Biogas is produced using a number of technologies in a multi-step process, but the most important step is the use of microbes which feed on the biomass (organic material) which creates the methane gas used for energy generation.
+Biogas is produced using a number of technologies in a multi-step process, but the most important step is the use of microbes that feed on the biomass (organic material) which creates the methane gas used for energy generation.
 The steps for creating biogas are:

 As the microbes need a warm environment, the biowaste slurry is heated to around 37 Celcius.